zjffun/vue-shopify-draggable/README.md

 Shopify draggable is easy to create plugins, those plugins may emit custom events.
 You can listen those events by set `pluginEvents`.

-We already listened all official plugins' evnents.
+vue-shopify-draggable is already listened all official plugins' events, so only events of third plugins need push in `pluginEvents`.

 <details>
 <summary>